Ireland Exam Visa

 To obtain the Exam Visa, you have to submit your visa application online.
 In the form, you have to state what the reason for your travel to Ireland is and you need to provide details of the exam you intend to take.

 After submitting the online application form, you have to pay the visa application fee of either €60 or €100, depending on whether you are seeking a single or multiple entry visa.
-This visa fee is non-refundable so you will not get your money back even if your application is not approved.
+This visa fee is non-refundable so you will not get your money back even if your visa application is refused.

 - Your valid passport